 Assessment Criteria Maintain health, safety and welfare of horse, self and others.
 Demonstrate competence to coach with empathy, effect and understanding for the horse's capacity to learn and their wellbeing.
 Demonstrate competence to assess, evaluate and improve a competition horse and rider combination preparing to move on from 1.20m classes as appropriate.
 Be able to recognise, address and explain the effect of a rider's position and influence.
 Demonstrate understanding of strengths and limitations in show jumping horses and riders.
 Demonstrate appropriate coaching styles and discuss a range of coaching styles.
 Demonstrate clear communication skills and develop rapport with the rider.
-Demonstrate understanding of requirements show jumping competitions up to 1.20m and progression beyond that level.
+Demonstrate understanding of requirements show jumping competitions up to styles.
+Demonstrate clear communication skills and develop rapport with the rider.
 Be able to use the Training Scale as objective measurement criteria.
-Show ability to influence development and future planning.
 Show ability to influence development and future planning.
 Show ability to use a positive self-reflection process.
 The range and scope of the section will include Candidate will work with a partnership capable of working up to the required level.
 Horse/pony/rider capable of various qualities of work from limited to very good.
 Sole or shared use of an enclosed arena.